renekreijveld/useragentcontent/README.md

 * Use the file plg_content_useragentcontent.zip as an installable extension file for Joomla 2.5 and 3.x.

+* This plugin is based on the excellent work of Pieter-Jan de Vries, Open Source Design.

 * This plugin uses the excellent Mobile_Detect library: https://github.com/serbanghita/Mobile-Detect